pip-services/pip-services-docs/content/en/net/commons/commands/command_set.md

 > `public` void RemoveListener([IEventListener](../ievent_listener) listener)

-- **listener**: [IEventListener](../ievent_listener) - the listener to remove.
+- **listener**: [IEventListener](../ievent_listener) - listener to remove.

 #### validate
-Validates [args](../../run/parameters) for command specified by its name using defined schema.
+Validates [args](../../run/parameters) for command specified by its name using a defined schema.
-If validation schema is not defined than the methods returns no errors.
+If the validation schema is not defined, then the methods returns no errors.
-It returns validation error if the command is not found.
+It returns a validation error if the command is not found.

 > IList<[ValidationResult](../../validate/validation_result)> validate(string command, [Parameters](../../run/parameters) args)

-- **command**: string - the name of the command for which the 'args' must be validated.
+- **command**: string - name of the command for which the 'args' must be validated.
-- **args**: [Parameters](../../run/parameters) - the parameters (arguments) to validate.
+- **args**: [Parameters](../../run/parameters) - parameters (arguments) to validate.
-- **returns**: IList<[ValidationResult](../../validate/validation_result)> - an array of ValidationResults.
+- **returns**: IList<[ValidationResult](../../validate/validation_result)> - array of ValidationResults.
 If no command is found by the given name, then the returned array of ValidationResults will contain a single entry, whose type will be [ValidationResultType.Error](../../validate/validationresulttype).